-Graduate ROTC Scholarships are available for students working on graduate degrees and provide full tuition up to \$20,000 per year, and a \$1,200 book allowance per year for a two-year period.
-Additionally, graduate students enrolled in the ROTC two-year program receive \$450-500 per month for ten months during the year.
-A student must be a U.S. citizen, be under 31 in the year they will finish their degree and must be willing to continue service as an Army officer.
-For more information, contact the Military Science Department, (931) 221-6149 or visit www.apsu.edu/rotc.
+Graduate ROTC Scholarships are available for students working on graduate degrees.
+The scholarship pays full tuition and fees, plus a \$1,200 book allowance per year for a two-year period.
+Additionally, graduate students enrolled in the ROTC two-year program receive a monthly living allowance while in school at \$450 their junior year, and \$500 their senior year.
+To participate, a student must be a U.S. citizen, be under 31 in the year they will graduate, and must be willing to continue service as an Army officer.
+For more information email apsurotc@gmail.com or 931-221-6149.